12th Royal Lancers: Early wars

-In 1751, the regiment was officially styled the 12th Dragoons.
-In 1768, King George III bestowed the badge of the three ostrich feathers and the motto "Ich Dien" on the regiment and re-titled it as the 12th (Prince of Wales's) Regiment of (Light) Dragoons.
-A young Arthur Wesley (later Duke of Wellington) joined the regiment as a subaltern in 1789.
-In April 1794, during the French Revolutionary Wars, the regiment took part in the siege of Bastia in Corsica.
-Pope Pius VI was impressed by the conduct of the regiment and ordered that medals be awarded to its officers.
+In 1751, the regiment was officially named the 12th Dragoons.
+In 1768, George III bestowed the badge of the Prince of Wales's feathers and the motto "Ich Dien" on the regiment, which was renamed the 12th (Prince of Wales's) Regiment of (Light) Dragoons.
+A young Arthur Wellesley joined the regiment as a subaltern in 1789.
+In April 1794, the regiment took part in the siege of Bastia during the invasion of Corsica.
+It was subsequently sent to Civitavecchia, and news of the regiment's good conduct there led Pope Pius VI to award gold medals to three of its officers.